Citizenship: Israel

+India

+Indian Citizenship Act, 1955, the first law in Indian history to establish rules for citizenship are jus soli (citizenship by place of birth), jus sanguinis (citizenship by descent), citizenship by registration, citizenship by naturalization and citizenship by incorporation of territory.

 Different senses

 Many theorists suggest that there are two opposing conceptions of citizenship: an economic one, and a political one.
 For further information, see History of citizenship.
 Citizenship status, under social contract theory, carries with it both rights and duties.
 In this sense, citizenship was described as "a bundle of rights -- primarily, political participation in the life of the community, the right to vote, and the right to receive certain protection from the community, as well as obligations."
 Citizenship is seen by most scholars as culture-specific, in the sense that the meaning of the term varies considerably from culture to culture, and over time.
 In China, for example, there is a cultural politics of citizenship which could be called "peopleship", argued by an academic article.

 How citizenship is understood depends on the person making the determination.
 The relation of citizenship has never been fixed or static, but constantly changes within each society.
 While citizenship has varied considerably throughout history, and within societies over time, there are some common elements but they vary considerably as well.
 As a bond, citizenship extends beyond basic kinship ties to unite people of different genetic backgrounds.
 It usually signifies membership in a political body.
 It is often based on or was a result of, some form of military service or expectation of future service.
 It usually involves some form of political participation, but this can vary from token acts to active service in government.

-Citizenship is a status in society.
-It is an ideal state as well.
 It generally describes a person with legal rights within a given political order.
 It almost always has an element of exclusion, meaning that some people are not citizens and that this distinction can sometimes be very important, or not important, depending on a particular society.
 Citizenship as a concept is generally hard to isolate intellectually and compare with related political notions since it relates to many other aspects of society such as the family, military service, the individual, freedom, religion, ideas of right, and wrong, ethnicity, and patterns for how a person should behave in society.
 When there are many different groups within a nation, citizenship may be the only real bond that unites everybody as equals without discrimination—it is a "broad bond" linking "a person with the state" and gives people a universal identity as a legal member of a specific nation.

 Modern citizenship has often been looked at as two competing underlying ideas: